10 Things to Consider When Buying an Electric Skateboard

 At Evolve, we offer 12-months warranty and we are the only electric skateboard company with a global network of support centres, including Australia.

 If you are looking for an electric skateboard for commuting, weight is an important thing to consider.
 Are you going to be able to carry or kick push it home?
 There's not a lot of vehicles that can take you 50 kilometres in range and you can carry it under one arm, take on a bus, a train, and slide onto your work desk.
-Electric skateboards can be super heavy, especially when you have boards with super long range.
-Evolve Skateboard is a powerful vehicle in a very compact package.
+Electric skateboards can be heavy, especially when you have boards with super long range, like the Evolve Hadean.
+If you are not worried about weight, the Evolve GTR Series is also an amazing option.

 You have boards that get you from A to B and then there are the ones that are a pure pleasure to ride.
 Look into the wheels and trucks and ask the question – how would this board perform without the electrical setup?
 There’s a big difference between an off-the-shelf electric skateboard vs a high-quality longboard with a motor.
 The wheels and trucks are particularly crucial to the overall ride performance.